W01fw00d/escaping_boredom/README.md

 - Prettier, ESLint (code style tools, based on airbnb conventions), Husky (pre-commit automated formatting tool)

+- Keroku: deploying free site for this App Demo

 ## Technical discusion

 - A pre-commit has been added to this repository to help maintain a coherent code style, even if new developers were added to this project in the future.